HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io ( TasksH )
-* This repo can hold a TW5 file?
-It's name suggests so, based on what I've seen of other instances.
-* ..
-Try adding a trivial TW5 file.
+* Try adding a trivial TW5 file.
-* .... store this text
 * the file (type) may be a requirement
 * Most recent confirmation edit, reviewed 2018.12.26 to prove that at least a "Commit directly" works reliably for me.
 * Apperently there is a delay in seeing the effect of an update Commit.